Embrace The Dead (1999)

 Hitam Kelam Records, October 2017 (2CD combo)

-The original releases (CD and cassette tape versions) have been sold-out since 2004.
+The original versions (CD and cassette tape formats) have been sold-out since 2004.

-The album was re-mastered in 2008, and in 2009 it was re-issued as "Embrace The Dead 1999" as a limited edition free-download to 1000 downloads only, and was closed once again after it reached the number of downloads in less than a year.
-In May 2012, the album was made available again digitally, but no longer being offered for free.
+The album was re-mastered in 2008, and in 2009 it was re-issued as "Embrace The Dead 1999" as a limited edition free-download to 1000 downloads only (the only digital download available at that time), and was closed once again after it reached the number of downloads in less than a year.

-In 2017, the album was again re-mastered digitally (from original mix) and was re-released again in physical format as a 2CD package along with "1000 Thoughts of Violence" album
+In 2017, the album was again re-mastered digitally (from original mix) and was re-released again in physical format as a limited-edition 2CD package along with "1000 Thoughts of Violence" album.
+Digital download has also been made available again via Bandcamp.

 Album Line-Up